Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/HuggingHumans.md

 ## Appendix

+List of labeld Keypoints for each individual in the maDLC project
 |           |           |           |           |           |           |
 | --------  | --------- | --------- | --------- | --------- | --------- |
 | - TopHead | - Eyes    | - Chin    | - Neck    | - LeftEar | - RightEar|